 The Second Temple period tombs in the Kidron Valley are usually surrounded by the white stone of tombstones.
 The whiteness of the snow almost makes the stone seem brown by comparison.

 Snow was reported to fall in small measure as far south as Mizpe Ramon, 80 miles (130 km) south of Jerusalem (about the same latitude as Ensenada, Mexico or Jacksonville, Florida).

 One of the most beautiful scenes in the city is the western wall of the Old City with the Citadel of David jutting into the sky.
 This snowstorm caused flights coming in and out of the international airport in Tel Aviv to be delayed or diverted.

-Other parts of the country enjoyed high amounts of rainfall, including 3 inches in Ashdod.
+Other parts of the country experienced high amounts of rainfall, including 3 inches (7 cm) in Ashdod.
 A 21-year-old man was killed when he attempted to cross a flooded river in his cart.
 A 13-year-old boy was swept away when playing with friends on a pipe over a river.

 The Western Wall of the Old City.
 Jaffa Gate is far left, Mount Zion is far right, and the Mount of Olives is on the horizon.